taskforge/cli/src/docs/designs/server.rst

        "message": "Why this method failed"
    }

-This message is not guaranteed to be human readable but will usually be.
+This message is not guaranteed to be human readable but will often be.

 ``add``
 ^^^^^^^